soe-ag/botha_compe_artlist/README.md

 botha competition 2022 dec artlist landing page

-sass files are in the zip
+sass can be provided if needed